apache/incubator-graphar/CONTRIBUTING.rst

 All pull requests that contain changes to code must be run through continuous integration (CI) testing at `Github Actions<https://github.com/alibaba/GraphAr/actions>_`.

-The pull request changes will triggers a CI testing run.
+The pull request change will triggers a CI testing run.
 Ideally, the code change will pass ("be green") on all platform configurations supported by GraphAr.
 This means that all tests pass and there are no linting errors.
 In reality, however, it is not uncommon for the CI infrastructure itself to fail on specific